keheintz/PyReduc/README.md

 4) implementation of output noise-spectrum.

+5) currently, the 1d extracted files are ascii.
+This should be changed to fits format.

-5) testing, testing, testing, debugging, debugging, debugging.
+6) testing, testing, testing, debugging, debugging, debugging.